distribution/distribution/docs/deploying.md

-page_title: Deploying a registry service
+page_title: Deploying a registry server
-page_description: Explains how to deploy a registry service
+page_description: Explains how to deploy a registry server
 page_keywords: registry, service, images, repository

-# Deploying a registry service
+# Deploying a registry server

-This section explains how to deploy a Docker Registry Service either privately for your own company or publicly for other users.
+This section explains how to deploy a Docker Registry either privately for your own company or publicly for other users.
 For example, your company may require a private registry to support your continuous integration (CI) system as it builds new releases or test servers.
 Alternatively, your company may have a